Jazz FM (UK)

-Jazz FM is a radio station broadcasting on digital radio in the United Kingdom and Malta which predominantly plays jazz music, jazz standards as well as blues and soul music.
-The station, in this incarnation set up by Richard Wheatley, traces its roots back to 102.2 Jazz FM, which first launched in 1990.
+Jazz FM is a British digital radio station owned and operated by Bauer Media Audio UK.
+It broadcasts across the United Kingdom and Malta predominantly playing jazz music, jazz standards as well as blues and soul music.

+The station, in this incarnation set up by Richard Wheatly, traces its roots back to 102.2 Jazz FM, which first launched in 1990.
 The current station commenced broadcasting on 6 October 2008.

-As of December 2022, the station has a weekly audience of 511,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 537,000 listeners according to RAJAR.

 History

 102.2 Jazz FM

 London station 102.2 Jazz FM was launched on 4 March 1990 with a concert performed by Ella Fitzgerald at the Royal Albert Hall.
 Jazz FM played mainly soul and jazz music and was broadcast to the London area.
 A sister station in Manchester called 100.4 Jazz FM was launched on 1 September 1994.
 The Jazz FM stations were purchased by the Guardian Media Group in 2002, and became part of the company's radio division, GMG Radio Holdings Ltd.

 In 2003, GMG Radio conducted market research into the type of music that listeners in the north-west of England wanted to hear on the radio.
 The study concluded that many people were dissuaded by the name Jazz, and as a result, 100.4 Jazz FM closed on 13 February 2004 and relaunched as Smooth FM on 1 March.
 In 2005, GMG rebranded the London station 102.2 Smooth FM.
 The two renamed stations played middle of the road music, soul and R&B during the day and as part of their licence requirements, jazz music at night.